What is VoIP?

 Call quality is quite similar on both landlines and VoIP phones.
 They can both experience interruptions.
 Crackling can occur with VoIP, but you can avoid these problems by subscribing to reliable and reputable services and purchasing quality VoIP supplies.

 In this particular area, VoIP takes the cake.
-Even though landline services providers have done their best to bring down the costs of traditional landline services, the overall costs in the long run, are still much higher than VoIP, especially when considering international calls and weighing in value based on features.
+Even though landline services providers have done their best to bring down the costs of traditional landline services, the overall costs, in the long run, are still much higher than VoIP, especially when considering international calls and weighing in value based on features.
 On average, integrating VoIP technology lets businesses save from 50% to 70% in costs.
-Not to mention, installation of multiple landline phones in an office requires several wires to pass through walls.
+Not to mention, the installation of multiple landline phones in an office requires several wires to pass through walls.
 This hassle combined with the unsightly wires coming out of phone closets can make landline phones a lot of hassle and also costly due to maintenance requirements.

 - As mentioned earlier, the internet data packets can travel on various lines at the same time.
 Contrasting to that is the traditional phone where when you are talking to someone, a copper wire (a line) is dedicated to you and can’t be used by anyone else during that time.